Home / Southeast Asia / Philippines / Manila

 • Stick to covered food markets

-Flooding can affect food safety in street-side stalls
+Flooding can affect food quality in street-side stalls

 • Avoid areas prone to flooding